basscss/deprecated/README.md

-Color styles for form elements on dark backgrounds.
+This module sets basic color styles for form elements on dark backgrounds.

 ## Input Fields

 To style the color, background, and border styles for form fields on dark backgrounds, use the `.field-dark` style.
+This style works on text inputs, selects, and textareas.

 ```html
 <form class="p2 white bg-dark-gray">